-This place is one of the most important points of interest in Bogota, especially for people who like history and want to know more about the prehispanic culture in Colombia.
+This place is one of the most important points of interest in Bogota, especially for people who like history and want to know more about pre-Hispanic culture in Colombia and much more.

-You’ll also find many Pre Colombian gold art pieces.
-Expect to get a rare glimpse into the ancient civilisations of Colombia.
+You’ll also find many Pre-Colombian gold art pieces, so expect to get a rare glimpse into the ancient civilizations of Colombia.

-Most of the information is presented in English.
-Which is always good to know especially if you are not yet fluent in Spanish or thinking of learning Spanish.
+Most information is presented in English, which is good to know, especially if you’re not yet fluent in Spanish or not learning Spanish.

 Do you like to party?
-Or looking for things to do in Bogota at night, then Zona T awaits you.
-Also, know as the Zona Rosa.
+Are you looking for things to do in Bogota at night?
+Then Zona T awaits you, also, known as the Zona Rosa.

-Not only will you find a huge concentration of bars, pubs and clubs but also many other activities to do with your time in Bogota Colombia.
-For example, it’s home to some of Bogota’s best shopping Centres.
+Not only will you find a huge concentration of bars, pubs, and clubs but also many other activities to do with your time in Bogota.
+Zona T is home to some of Bogota’s best shopping centers.

-I personally didn’t party in Bogota but I walked around this area at night and witnessed the shenanigans for myself.
+I didn’t party in Bogota per se, but I got the opportunity to walk around this area at night and witnessed the shenanigans in this area for myself.

-It’s worth noting there’s also a surrounding public park called Park 93 with a playground perfect if you just want to get away from the hustle and bustle of the city for an hour or so.
+It’s worth noting that there’s also a surrounding public park called Park 93 with a playground.
+This is perfect if you just want to get away from the hustle and bustle of the city for an hour or so.

 I love the markets.
 If you’re still wondering what to see in Bogota, there’s nothing like getting lost inside a local market.

-Speaking with the locals in Spanish and grabbing a street snack from them is my thing to do.
-After I like to wander around whilst taking in the vibe.
+You can practice your Colombian Spanish and grab a street snack from them.
+After, I like to wander around while I’m taking in the vibe.

-The market stall start around 10 AM if you’d like to arrive early you can see all the vendors setting up and probably scoop yourself some early bargains.
+The market stall starts around 10 AM, and if you’d like to arrive early, you can see all the vendors setting up and probably scoop yourself some early bargains.

-What I like most about these type of markets is that you can haggle the price.
-The Usaquen Market is a colourful and exciting place to find unique souvenirs that you may not find elsewhere.
+What I like most about these types of markets is that you can haggle the price.
+The Usaquen Market is a colorful and exciting place to find unique souvenirs that you may not find elsewhere.

-You’ll find the streets are filled with stalls selling everything from crafts to clothes, jewellery and much more definitely one of my favourite things to do in Bogota.
+Here, you’ll find the streets are filled with stalls selling everything from crafts to clothes, jewelry and more.

-You’ll find the neighbourhood Usaquen is a beautiful place!
-Filled with fantastic shops and restaurants with a variety of cuisines, styles and prices.
+You’ll find the neighborhood Usaquen is a beautiful place!
+It’s filled with shops and restaurants with a variety of cuisines, styles, and prices.

-The Plaza Bolivar or Plaza de Bolívar in Spanish is a very important square in Bogota – just by walking there, you can feel the importance of its location.
+Plaza de Bolívar (Plaza Bolivar) is a very important square in Bogota – just walking there, you feel the importance of its location.

-If you’ve been to Buenos Aires this is like Colombia’s version of Plaza de Mayo Square.
-It should be on your list of things to see in Bogota even if you’re just passing through.
+If you’ve been to Buenos Aires, this is like Colombia’s version of the Plaza de Mayo Square.
+It should be on your list of things to see in Bogota, even if you’re just passing through.